inasafe/inasafe-doc/docs/source/training/intermediate/osm/301-advanced-editing.rst

 5. Click :guilabel:`OK`.
 The object will change colours and will now appear as a building, but with a courtyard.

-The data behind the relation in our example is visible on OpenStreetMap: You can see this multipologyon on OSM by going to http://www.openstreetmap.org/browse/relation/2435797.
+The data behind the relation in our example is visible on OSM: You can see this multipologyon on OSM by going to http://www.openstreetmap.org/browse/relation/2435797.
 It will appear on OSM like this: